Dalconzo/QC/README-dailycopy.md

 - The script writes progress to STDOUT as well as the shared rolling log; capture Task Scheduler output if you also want a local transcript.
 - Exit code `0` means success, `1` indicates some files failed to copy.
 Logs also land in the shared log directory if you need a centralised history.

+## Compatibility notes

+- PowerShell versions prior to 3.0 do not support `Get-ChildItem -File`.
+The scripts now filter out directories explicitly so they run on PS 2.0 as well.
+- On 32-bit Windows, the default `SourceRoot` may be under `C:\Program Files\HAMILTON\LogFiles`
+  instead of `C:\Program Files (x86)\...`.
+The scripts auto-fallback to the 32-bit path when the default does not exist.